cicsdev/cics-java-liberty-kafka/README.md

 You can build the sample in a variety of ways:

-Using the implicit compile/build of the Eclipse based CICS Explorer SDK Using the built-in Gradle or Maven support of your IDE (For example: buildship or m2e in Eclipse which integrate with the "Run As..." menu.)
+- Using the implicit compile/build of the Eclipse based CICS Explorer SDK
+- Using the built-in Gradle or Maven support of your IDE (For example: buildship or m2e in Eclipse which integrate with the "Run As..." menu.)
-Using the supplied Gradle or Maven Wrapper scripts (no requirement for an IDE or Gradle/Maven install) or you can build it from the command line if you have Gradle or Maven installed on your workstation
+- Using the supplied Gradle or Maven Wrapper scripts (no requirement for an IDE or Gradle/Maven install) or you can build it from the command line if you have Gradle or Maven installed on your workstation

 Important

 The sample comes pre-configured for use with a JDK 17 and CICS TS V6.3 Libraries.
 When you initially import the project to your IDE, if your IDE is not configured for a JDK 17, or does not have CICS Explorer SDK installed, you might experience local project compile errors.
 To resolve issues you should configure the Project's build-path to add/remove your preferred combination of CICS TS, JDK, and Liberty's Enterprise Java libraries (Jakarta EE).
 Resolving errors might also depend on how you wish to build and deploy the sample.
 If you are building and deploying through CICS Explorer SDK and 'Export to zFS' you should edit the link-app's Project properties.
 Select 'Java Build Path', on the Libraries tab select 'Classpath', click 'Add Library', select 'CICS with Enterprise Java and Liberty' Library, and choose the appropriate CICS and Enterprise Java versions.

-If you are building and deploying with Gradle or Maven then you don't necessarily need to fix the local errors, but to do so, you can do as above, or you can run a tooling refresh on the cics-java-liberty-kafka project.
+**Note:**If you are building and deploying with Gradle or Maven then you don't necessarily need to fix the local errors, but to do so, you can do as above, or you can run a tooling refresh on the cics-java-liberty-kafka project.
 For example, in Eclipse: right-click on "Project", select "Gradle -> Refresh Gradle Project", or right-click on "Project", select "Maven -> Update Project...".

-Tip

-In Eclipse, Gradle (buildship) is able to fully refresh and resolve the local classpath even if the project was previously updated by Maven.
+>Tip: * In Eclipse, Gradle (buildship) is able to fully refresh and resolve the local classpath even if the project was previously updated by Maven.
 However, Maven (m2e) does not currently reciprocate that capability.
-If you previously refreshed the project with Gradle, you'll need to manually remove the 'Project Dependencies' entry on the Java build-path of your Project Properties to avoid duplication errors when performing a Maven Project Update.
+If you previously refreshed the project with Gradle, you'll need to manually remove the 'Project Dependencies' entry on the Java build-path of your Project Properties to avoid duplication errors when performing a Maven Project Update.*

-Option 1: Building with Gradle
+#### Option 1: Building with Gradle
 For a complete build you should run the settings.gradle file in the top-level 'cics-java-liberty-kafka' directory which is designed to invoke the individual build.gradle files for each project.

 If successful, a WAR file is created inside the cics-java-liberty-kafka-app/build/libs and  and a CICS bundle ZIP file inside the cics-java-liberty-kafka-bundle/build/distribution directory.